IOTECH-Donegal/ProjectP/README.md

 # ProjectP
 Repo for code for a moving base/rover, RTK position and heading sensor.
-There are 5 usable serial ports, most HATs use GPIO 14,15 which is AMA0.
+On a RPi4, there are 5 usable serial ports, most HATs use GPIO 14,15 which is AMA0.
-This is reserved, it will probably be connected to a ZIHATEC RS485 HAT.
+In this project, this is reserved, it will be connected to a ZIHATEC RS485 HAT.
-This was tested using Ardusimple ZED-9P based boards.
+This project was tested using Ardusimple ZED-9P based boards.
 The configuration of these boards is stored under the directory UBXZED9P.

 ### Testing the code